 4. Endless Indoor Activities

 Museums, history, and culture can all be found in Daytona Beach.
-The Museum of Arts and Science hosts exhibits from The Smithsonian and has a planetarium.
+The Museum of Arts and Science hosts exhibits from The Smithsonian, and it has a planetarium.
 At Daytona State College, the Southeast Museum of Photography hosts cinematic talks and offers programs and courses.
-The Halifax Historical Museum has permanent and changing exhibits, and offers discounted memberships to local residents of retirement age.
+The Halifax Historical Museum has both permanent and changing exhibits, and it offers discounted memberships to local residents of retirement age.

 5. Impressive Housing Options